Adelaide Racing Club: Amalgamation

 Rivalry between the A.R.C. and the S.A.J.C. was for some time quite intense, and at one stage deteriorated to such an extent that operation of racing in the State was affected.
 A case in point was the disqualification of the horse Mata by the V.R.C., which they notified to the S.A.J.C., but who perversely refrained from passing on the information.

 By the time the A.R.C. found this out, from a newspaper item, Mata had been accepted to run in the 1881 Adelaide (Queen's) Birthday Cup.
 They refused to scratch the horse, no doubt to needle their antagonist, and Mata won the Cup, to the great enjoyment of the racegoing public, and the S.A.J.C. was admonished by the powerful V.R.C.

-The A.R.C. had been a considerable winner by the introduction of the Totalizator, more so than the S.A.J.C., who used their considerable influence in Parliament to have reduced the number of days the "tote" could legally be operated.
-This should have only affected the A.R.C., but the momentum thus created led to the Totalizator Repeal Act of 1883, and the S.A.J.C.'s subsequent insolvency, another case of "biting off one's nose to spite the face".
+The A.R.C. had been a considerable winner by the introduction of the Totalizator, more so than the S.A.J.C., who used their considerable influence in Parliament to reduce the number of days the "tote" could legally be operated.
+This should have only affected the A.R.C., but the momentum thus created led to the Totalizator Repeal Act of 1883, and the S.A.J.C.'s subsequent insolvency, a case of "unintended consequences" and "biting off one's nose to spite the face".

 Numerous attempts were made to amalgamate the S.A.J.C. and the A.R.C.: